NelisW/my3D-Trium/building/Trium-calibration.md

 The inductive probe trigger distances to different types of metal are different, so be sure to do all measurements relative to the bed itself.

+You may want to preheat the bed and nozzle to the print temperature before doing levelling.

 The procedure is as follows:
 - Move the probe to (0,0,5).
 The probe is offset relative to the nozzle, so give gcode command (where the x and y values are meant to move the probe (x,y) to (0,0,X)):